arpitachy/COVID-19-Vaccine-Tracker/README.md

 6. How does the GDP per capita affect the vaccination rate?

 ## Results
-I have created dashboard considred the question of interest.
+I have created dashboard considering the question of interest.
 I have utilized some features in tableau to make the dashboard such as calculated column, bar chart, map, trend line.
 Here is the dashboard:
 ![image](https://github.com/arpitachy/COVID-19-Vaccine-Tracker/blob/main/image/Final%20Dashboard.png)

 My Tableau dashboard: [Link](https://public.tableau.com/app/profile/arpita.chowdhury3944/viz/COVIDVACINATIONDATAANALYSIS/FinalDashboard?publish=yes)